51

 Department: Nursing, Midwifery & Health

-I am undertaking my PhD at Northumbria, focusing on lone working in district nursing and understanding perceptions of risk.
-My teaching and research interests include community nursing, the education and development of SPDN's and improving staff safety and wellbeing, especially relevant to lone working.
+I am currently undertaking my PhD at Northumbria, focusing on lone working in district nursing and understanding perceptions.
+My teaching and research interests include community nursing, the education and development of community specialist practitioners and improving staff safety and wellbeing, especially relevant to lone working.

-I qualified in 2009 as an RGN, working in Gateshead as a community staff nurse.
+I qualified in April 2009 as a registered nurse, working in Gateshead as a community staff nurse.
 I joined Newcastle Upon Tyne Hospitals (NUTH) in 2013 to undertake the District Nursing Specialist Practitioner Qualification (DNSPQ).
-I qualified as a Specialist Practice Teacher/Senior Charge Nurse in 2016, working in Newcastle District Nursing Services before joining Northumbria on secondment in 2018.
+I qualified as a Specialist Practice Teacher (CPT/SPT) in 2016, working in Newcastle District Nursing Services before joining Northumbria on secondment in 2018.

 Kevin Murphy